yx3266/SEN/README.md

 python train.py --mode train --ner_ent srscore --ner_cap srscore --cap_cluster --img_cluster --epochs 60
 ```

-Although SEN is not used for textual evidence of entity type in the paper, it can be achieved by adding `--ent_cluster` to the command.
-In our testing, this brings an extremely small performance gain.

 The results in `Ablation Analysis` only require adjustments to the parameters of the command.

 * w/o SRS.
 Remove `--ner_ent srscore --ner_cap srscore`